Senior Class Gift

 During the spring of each academic year, Pacific students are encouraged to rise to the challenge of supporting their institution by contributing to a legacy gift.
 Examples are gifts which fund a project of the graduating class, need and merit-based scholarships for fellow classmates and future alumni/e, undergraduate research initiatives, study abroad opportunities, and community service projects.
 By committing to making a contribution, graduating students have the opportunity to express their gratitude to the faculty, staff, and institution, and improves their alma mater for years to come.

 With your support, the Eberhardt School is positioned to become a leader among Pacific's academic colleges with the greatest participation of philanthropy among its graduating students.
-We have made strides in the past three years and we expect to have significant participation among many individuals.
-To show you my confidence in the Eberhardt School's Class of 2014, I have made my personal contribution to the Eberhardt School in honor of the Class of 2014.
+We have made strides in the recent years and we expect to have significant participation among many individuals.
+To show you my confidence in the Eberhardt School's Graduation Class, I have made my personal contribution to the Eberhardt School.
 Will you?

 Thank you for your consideration I thank you for you.